This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 - Where to Stay if you have 3 Days in San Francisco

-- Day 1: Fisherman’s Wharf, Alcatraz, Chinatown and North Beach
+- Day 1: Alcatraz, Lombard Street, Chinatown and North Beach

 - What to Do if You Have More than 3 Days in San Francisco